jostylr/literate-programming-cli-test/README.md

 default will be correct.
 Otherwise, supply your command pathway.

 Other than that the default, this probably works to test any command-line functionality that generates files and directories.
+You can probably pass in an empty string to run different entirely different commands.

+There is a second option for the returned module function.
+If you pass in `"hideConsole"`, then any console output is not shown.
+It is still written to `out.test` and `err.test` where one can review it, but this option allows one to eliminate seeing all the console stuff when it is irrelevant to one's needs.

 The function `tests` expects a sequence of arrays where each entry specifies a test whose name is the first entry in the array and that is also the name of